imtiazziko/Variational-Fair-Clustering/README.md

 ## Prerequisites

-The code is based on python 3.6 and need the following  additional libraries:
+The code is based on python 3.6+  and need the following  additional libraries which can be installed through pip:
 * Pandas
 * Matplotlib
 * numexpr
-* ray
+* pyflann

 ## Usage
 To evaluate the code simply run the following which put the outputs in the [outputs](./outputs) folder.
+Note that, the weight of the fairness term (--lmbda) can be much higher (even more than 100) to ensure fairness. --lmbda works as a trade-off between the clustering objective and fairness as discussed in the paper.
 ```
 sh evaluate_Fair_clustering.sh
 ```